 SkyCity Launches Online Casino for New Zealanders

-SkyCity’s online casino site is live in New Zealand.
+SkyCity has an online casino site, and it is live in New Zealand.
 SkyCityCasino-dot-com is available to online casino players in New Zealand for real-money online gambling, despite the government’s attempts to stop it.

-SkyCity’s Auckland casino is the operator of the new platform, though it operates out of the SkyCity Entertainment Group’s Maltese subsidiary company.
+SkyCity’s Auckland casino is the operator of the new platform.
+However, it operates out of the SkyCity Entertainment Group’s Maltese subsidiary company.

 In partnership with Gaming Innovation Group (GiG), also based in Malta, SkyCity worked to develop and prepare the software over the past several months, and the online casino was then tested and ready.
 The two signed an agreement on May 21 and quickly brought the project to fruition.